 In an effort to pull together learned that might be of help to families trying to raise racially and socially just children, I asked my community of parents, scholars, organizers and change makers to respond to this prompt on Facebook:

 “In your parenting of children (your own/your family’s/your community’s/even future kids in mind), how important (if at all) do you feel it is to teach them about race and the impact of racism?”

-The post received 26 “likes,” several “I’ve been meaning to respond to that question,” and 15 incredibly thoughtful responses.
+My post received many “likes,” several “I’ve been meaning to respond to that question,” and 15 incredibly thoughtful responses.
 All respondents said discussing “race and racism” with our children is crucial.
+That's not all they said.
 (The respondents were nine people of color, six “white” people, seven women and eight men, three former high school or college classmates, seven educators, three small business owners, two artists, two students, and one member of the US Army.)

 A synthesis of responses and some useful tools

 Race is a social construct.
 Though it is technically not “real” in a biological sense, the consequences of racism — the use of power by the dominant race to oppress other races — are real and enduring.
 In order to counteract its harm, we need to begin in spaces where we have the greatest influence — in our homes, with our children and families.

 We should guide our children to explore all the intersections (race, class, gender, sexuality, et al) of who they are, so that they can come to know and love themselves.
 From self-love, they can move towards getting to know and appreciate people who are different from themselves.
 That self-love can, to some degree, inoculate them against the array of institutions that would have them believe that they are worth less than others are.